GUIDE 2024

 5. From The First Draft to the Final Product

-Before you write a successful grant proposal, you should write the draft first.
+Before you write a successful grant proposal, you should first write the grant proposal draft.
 The reason for writing the draft isn’t to write a perfect proposal.
 Instead, it’s to get your ideas down on paper for different grant applications.
 By not focusing on making it perfect, you’re saving time while creating a solid core for your proposal.

 6. Create the First Draft